About the Memo Series

 Note: Effective July 1, 2020, the policy memo will no longer exist due to merging with the operation memo.

-Click the boxes below to view current memos, as well as archived memos, Agency Letters and Dear Director Letters.
+Click the boxes below to view current and archived memos.
+If you're looking for archived Agency Letters or Dear Director Letters, email email@example.com.